 Purple PU Leather Dog Collar from Murwillumbah, NSW

 Show off your good taste with this lovely purple PU leather dog collar made with a gold buckle.

 Quirky Leather Collars

-Are you after something quirky?
+Are you looking for something quirky?
 Below are our three favourite picks to inspire you!

 Pink Leather Dog Collars

-If pink is your colour check out these cute pink leather dog collars.
+If you love pink, be sure to check out these lovely pink leather dog collars.

 Rose Pink Leather Dog Collar and Bow Combo from Sydney, NSW